quetzyg/IoTap/README.md

 3. **Deployment Configuration:** Used with the `deploy` command to provide paths to scripts for deployment on supported devices.

-Each configuration file allows defining a Policy, to enable the inclusion or exclusion of devices based on criteria such as MAC address or device model.
+Each configuration file allows defining a Policy, to enable the inclusion or exclusion of devices based on certain criteria (see below).

 ### Policies

 Policies are a mechanism to selectively apply configurations to specific devices or groups of devices.
 By using these, users can:

-- **Whitelist:** Include only devices that match specified MAC addresses or device models.
+- Include only (**whitelist**) devices that match:
+  * Exact MAC addresses
+  * RegEx patterns for device models and names

-- **Blacklist:** Exclude devices that match specified MAC addresses or device models.
+- Exclude (**blacklist**) devices that match:
+  * Exact MAC addresses
+  * RegEx patterns for device models and names

 ### Device Configuration